Amy Hopkins partnered with the Delaware Coalition against Domestic Violence—read one of her articles in Our Independence

 Undergraduate Research and Service Celebratory Symposium

-The third annual University of Delaware Undergraduate Research and Service Celebratory Symposium was held on August 9, 2012 and showcased the work of over 300 Undergraduate Research, Service, and visiting scholars who represented every college and discipline.
+The fourth annual University of Delaware Undergraduate Research and Service Celebratory Symposium will be held on Thursday, Aguust 14 from 9 a.m.-4:00 p.m. in Clayton Hall.
+The Symposium showcases the work of about 300 Undergraduate Research and Service Learning Scholars, representing every college and discipline.
+This event is free and open to the public.

 Past programs can be viewed below:

 Prior to 2010, each Scholar program hosted its own end of summer Symposium.
-Programs for these are below:
+Programs for the Service Learning Scholars are below: